Coonti/Coonti/readme.md

 **N.B.** Coonti is still in development and it is not recommended for production use.

+Coonti has also a Slack team [Coonti.slack.com](https://coonti.slack.com).
+To join, go to [https://coonti-slack.herokuapp.com](https://coonti-slack.herokuapp.com) to request an invitation by email.

 ## Installation

 Coonti requires Node.js 7.6 or higher and MongoDB 2.6.5 or higher - actually Coonti might work with earlier versions, but it has not been tested with them.
 Install Node and MongoDB first, and then start MongoDB - note down the port that MongoDB listens to.
 Then follow these instructions: